awilliamson10/2004Scape-dev/docs/server/core-concepts/game-engine.md

 # Game Engine

-This document describes the core game engine system of the Lost City Server, including its architecture, components, and how it manages the game simulation.
+This document describes the core game engine system of the 2004Scape Server, including its architecture, components, and how it manages the game simulation.

 ## Overview